YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should match before you send documents?

 The patient does not need to become suspicious of every message.
 The point is simpler.
-If the channel and plan are legitimate, the clinic can repeat the same core facts calmly.
+If the channel and plan are legitimate, the clinic can repeat the same core facts in writing.
 If each reply gives a different doctor role, a different graft promise, a different payment route, or a different explanation of who will do the work, the mismatch is the signal.

 Coordinator messages are not a substitute for consent